marychellecarreon/POS-React/README.md

 }
 ```

 Next step is to create the styling to look the POS machine presentable.
-You can use the file App.css to input the styling appearance that you want on your app.
+You can use the file App.css to input the styling appearance that you want on your app by using bootstrap/css commands.